Hulk (video game): Gameplay

 Hulk is a third-person action game in which the player alternatively controls the Hulk and his human alter-ego Bruce Banner; the majority of the game's levels are beat 'em up stages featuring the Hulk, while Banner's levels are based primarily on stealth.
 The game's narrative follows Banner and the Hulk as they pursue Banner's mentor Professor Crawford, who has betrayed him to assist the Hulk's arch-nemesis the Leader in a plot to unleash an army of gamma-powered mutants upon the world.
 Both characters have a health meter displayed on the top-left corner of the screen, which is decreased by enemy attacks; the meter's depletion results in the Hulk's defeat or Banner transforming into the Hulk, thus failing the current objective.
 Health can be restored by collecting green orbs, while collecting blue orbs allows the player to resume progress from a checkpoint rather than the beginning of the level if health is depleted.

 In the Hulk's stages, the Hulk must combat numerous enemies as well as engage in environmental destruction to progress.
 He is capable of an array of punches, grapples, and throws, as well as special moves such as claps, stomps, and deflecting incoming missiles.
 A red "rage" meter is displayed below his health meter, and can be filled by collecting red orbs.
 The Hulk enters a "Rage Mode" when the rage meter is full, during which his attacks become more powerful and destructive.
-At the cost of the full rage meter, he can also execute two attacks that cover an exceptionally wide range.
+At the cost of the full rage meter, he can also execute two wide-range attacks.
 Numerous objects can be picked up by the Hulk and wielded as a weapon, while particularly large objects such as crates, cars, and tanks can be thrown to clear out groups of enemies from a distance.

 Banner's stages revolve around sneaking through guarded facilities while evading cameras, searchlights, soldiers, and other forms of surveillance.
 He can crouch, dive, and clamber across ledges, as well as push and pull objects to reveal secret passages.
-Some doors within Banner's levels are attached to a security terminal, requiring him to engage in a hacking minigame in order to open the door and proceed.
+Some doors are attached to a security terminal, requiring Banner to engage in a hacking minigame to open the door and proceed.
 While Banner has a limited amount of combat techniques for engaging enemies, he can also fake surrender by freezing in place if he is detected by a guard, and can catch the guard by surprise after allowing him to approach.

 Apart from the story mode, the game features five Challenge Modes, in which the Hulk must fulfill objectives such as surviving as long as possible against endless waves of enemies, defeating as many enemies as possible within an allotted time, or destroying as much as the environment as possible before the time runs out.